AngheloAlva/IS-360/docs/TECHNOLOGIES.md

-# Tecnologías Utilizadas en OTC
+# Tecnologías Utilizadas en IS 360

 ## 🎯 Stack Principal